MicrosoftDocs/win32/desktop-src/UserProfileProv/changeowner-win32-userprofile.md

 ---
-Description: 'Changes the owner of a user profile to a different user.' ms.assetid: 'a0ba12a6-6fe6-4e06-9346-a54cc19143e6'
+Description: Changes the owner of a user profile to a different user. ms.assetid: a0ba12a6-6fe6-4e06-9346-a54cc19143e6
-title: 'ChangeOwner method of the Win32\_UserProfile class'
+title: ChangeOwner method of the Win32\_UserProfile class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ChangeOwner method of the Win32\_UserProfile class